abzicht/gpsplit/Readme.md

 * `gpsplit -i ./my-recording.gpx` instructs `gpsplit` to read from `./my-recording.gpx`
-* `split -d 5000 -t 8h --pause-split 200,1h` splits all segments that have
+* `split -d 5000 --duration 8h --pause-split 200,1h` splits all segments that have
   certain jumps between consecutive points.
-  + `-t 8h` splits, if the duration between two consecutive points is over 8 hours.
+  + `--duration 8h` splits, if the duration between two consecutive points is over 8 hours.
   + `-d 5000` splits, if the distance between two consecutive points is over 5000 meters.